vkhup/RP2/README.md

 •	Prompt Templates: The templates/ directory contains JSON files with the prompt templates used for generating GPT-4 responses.
 These templates are organized by the type of prompt (e.g., cause-effect, chain of thought).

 ## Citations
-All citations used in the creation of the references responses for the prompts are stored in the **Citation** file
+All citations used in the creation of the references responses for the prompts are stored in the **Citations** file